 - Behavioural Ecology: Study of life history traits and optimal behaviors of natural enemies used as biocontrol agents ;

-- Community Ecology: Multitrophic interactions, Direct and indirect interactions between plant, pests and natural enemies, impact of invasive species in arthropods community, population dynamic at local scale (greenhouses or field).
+- Community Ecology: Multitrophic interactions, Direct and indirect interactions between plant, pests and natural enemies, impact of invasive species in arthropods community, population dynamic at local scale (laboratory, greenhouse and field).

 These three fields interact each other in order to answer three research axes:

 - Bottom-up and top-down effects in community (Plant Ecophysiology & Community Ecology) ;